 Wildfire monitoring in EFFIS comprises the full fire cycle, providing information on the prefire conditions and assessing post-fire damages.
 EFFIS includes, starting from the pre-fire state, the following modules: (1) Fire Danger Assessment, (2) Rapid Damage Assessment, which includes the (2.1.)
 Active Fire Detection and Burnt Area Mapping, (2.2.)
 Fire Severity Assessment and (2.3.)
 Land Cover Damage Assessment, (3) Emissions Assessment and Smoke Dispersion, (4) Potential Soil Loss Assessment, and (5) Vegetation Regeneration.
 Additionally, two other EFFIS modules supporting fire monitoring are the (6) Fire News module and the (7) Voluntary Geographic Information module.
-Additionally, two other EFFIS modules supporting fire monitoring are the (6) Fire News module and the (7) Voluntary Geographic Information module.
 Additionally, at the core of EFFIS lies the so-called Fire Database, which includes detailed information of individual fire records provided by the EFFIS network countries.
 Currently data in the database comprises nearly 2 million records provided by 22 countries.